sfc-gh-dproksch/snowflake-hol/data-processing/query-data/Query-Semi-Structured.md

-1. Copy the SQL, place it in the worksheet, and Run the SQL
+1. Copy the SQL, place it in the worksheet
     ```
     USE DATABASE HOL_DB;
     USE SCHEMA DEMO_SCHEMA;